Melvin Storer: Other work

 In 1947, Storer was recruited as a naval diver to search Odell Lake for two fishermen who went missing and believed to have drowned.
 The search attempt was called off after Storer and another diver determined the temperature of the water was too cold for survival to have been possible.
 He later moved to Chula Vista and became a welder at Rohr, Inc.

 Personal life

 Storer was born in Portland, Oregon, to Frank and Lella Storer on April 17, 1921.
 He was baptized at Laurelwood Methodist Church, attended Joseph Kellogg School, Franklin High School, Benson High School, and was a member of the Fraternal Order of Eagles.
 Storer married Edith Dette Sherman on May 6, 1973, in San Diego, California.
 His brother, Corporal Joseph William Storer, was stationed at Camp Stewart.

 Death

-Storer died on December 27, 2003, in Chula Vista, California and was buried at Glen Abbey Mortuary in Bonita, California.
+Storer died on December 27, 2003, in Chula Vista, California and was buried at Glen Abbey Memorial Park in Bonita, California.